Alejandro Puccio: Criminal career

 He was part of an organization dedicated to extortive kidnappings.
-Along with his father and his brother, Daniel, he kidnapped and murdered three Argentine entrepreneurs between 1982 and 1985.
+Along with his father and his brother, Daniel, he kidnapped and murdered three Argentine businessmen between 1982 and 1985.
 They also kidnapped a woman whose life was saved when the police broke into their house and arrested some of the family members.

 On 22 July 1982, the organization kidnapped Ricardo Manoukian (aged 24 at the time of his murder), a personal friend of Alejandro, in San Isidro.
-They extorted his family to make them pay $250,000 U.S dollars (equivalent to as $663,450.78 of 2019).
+They extorted his family to make them pay $250,000 U.S. dollars (equivalent to as $663,450.78 of 2019).
 He was held captive in a bathtub where he remained for 11 days until his murder.

 On 5 May 1983 they kidnapped Eduardo Aulet, a rugby player and engineer.
-He was initially held captive in a closet, acknowledging he was claustrophobic and then in the basement of the Puccios home.
-The Puccio family extorted Aulet's family to pay $150,000 (equivalent to $385,680.72 as of 2019).
+They initially held him captive in a closet, but after learning that he was claustrophobic, they moved him to the basement of the Puccio's home.
+The Puccio family extorted Aulet's family for the payment of $150,000 (equivalent to $385,680.72 as of 2019).
 Although both ransoms were paid, both men were killed by the family.

-Arquimedes was arrested by la División Defraudaciones y Estafas de la Argentine Federal Police on 23 August 1985 on a gas station while he was extorting the last victim's family via public phone to get the rescue paid out of the family.
+Arquimedes was arrested by the Division of Frauds and Scams of the Argentine Federal Police on 23 August 1985 at a gas station while he was extorting the last victim's family via payphone for the ransom payment.

-Alejandro was arrested that same day, while he was at home with his girlfriend, Mónica Sörvik, maestra jardinera de la Escuela Todos los Santos and then viceheadteacher of the kindergarten Myflower from San Isidro.
+Alejandro was arrested that same day while he was at home with his girlfriend, Mónica Sörvik, a gardening teacher of the Escuela de Todos los Santos and then vice-headteacher of the kindergarten Myflower from San Isidro.
 In the basement, they found the last victim.

-When Alejandro was arrested, he denied any participation on the organization's criminal activities.
-Neither his playmates friends nor his girlfriend believed he was guilty.
+When Alejandro was arrested, he denied any participation in the organization's criminal activities.
+Neither his friends nor his girlfriend believed he was guilty.
 They always defended his innocence.

 When Alejandro was taken to court, in late 1986, in Palacio de Tribunales, he attempted to kill himself by jumping from the fifth floor, inside the building.
-As a result of this suicide attempt he suffered from convulsions for the rest of his life, from which he was medicated with antipsychotics.
+As a result of this suicide attempt he suffered from convulsions the rest of his life, for which he was medicated with antipsychotics.